Tarsiciosh/learning/react/README.md

 git branch -M main
 git push -u origin main

+### how to merge from develpment to main
+(on branch development) git merge main git checkout main git merge development

 ## 07 CONTEXT
 instead of using context sometimes it is better to use "component composition"